Taxes and tax system

 Income tax is paid by resident natural persons on all of their income, irrespective of the place (country) where it is earned.
 The period of taxation is a calendar year, and the basic exemption in 2017 is EUR 180 per month and the rate is 20%.

 If a person wishes that the basic exemption during the calendar year would be taken into account in calculation of the income tax withheld from his/her wages or other income, he/she must submit a relevant application to the payer in writing and in free form.
 The basic exemption can simultaneously be (during the same month) taken into consideration only at one payer (for example, the employer).

 Read more about income tax on the homepage of the Estonian Tax and Customs Board.

 Social tax is paid for the purpose of receiving the income necessary for state pension and health insurance from the payments made during employment and service relationships, payments made to the member of the management or control body of a legal person, payments made to a natural person on the basis of a contract under the law of obligations entered into for the provision of a service, also from fringe benefits and the income tax paid on them.
 In the aforementioned cases, social tax is paid by the payer, and the period of taxation is a calendar month.
-In general, social tax is paid at the rate of 33% on wages actually paid, but for each employee, social tax is payable on at least the monthly threshold established by the state budget, which is EUR 390 in 2016.
+In general, social tax is paid at the rate of 33% on wages actually paid, but for each employee, social tax is payable on at least the monthly threshold established by the state budget.

 Read more about social tax on the homepage of the Estonian Tax and Customs Board.